r-hub/blog/content/post/2021-01-05-oauth2/index.md

 Conclusion
 ----------

 In this post we offered a round-up around OAuth 2.0.
 We hope it helped clarify this tool that's not very natural for R developers.
-Please share any further tip below!
+Please share any further tip or example you like in the comments below!